iamamutt/pandoc-apa/example/apa_test.md

 ---
 # This is a comment, you may delete them and/or delete fields that you don't use
-mode:                         # enter only one of three document types, defaults to man:
+mode:                         # enter only one of three document types, defaults to
     doc: true                 #   man:, jou:, or doc:
 joucommands:                  # this field and subfields can be removed if not using jou
     leftheader:               # see apa6.pdf for details
     journal: